top of page

 a.
 Protection from Unwanted Attention

-When your name is publicly associated with a business, it opens the door to unsolicited inquiries, spam and potential threats.
+Having your name publicly associated with a business opens the door to unsolicited inquiries, spam and potential threats.
 Maintaining anonymity shields you from unnecessary distractions and allows you to focus on your business operations.

 b.
 Asset Protection

-In today's litigious society, protecting your assets from business liabilities is crucial.
-Keeping your name off the public record does not change the liability shield created by the LLC itself.
-However, it may reduce the chance of being personally targeted by opportunistic lawsuits or unwanted claims.
+The world is a litigious place, and protecting your assets from business liabilities is crucial.
+Although your LLC itself provides a liability shield whether your name is publicly associated with it or not, removing your name from the public record may reduce the chance of being personally targeted by opportunistic lawsuits or unwanted claims.

 c.
 Enhanced Negotiation Power